ethereum/execution-specs/README.md

 ## Description

-This repository contains various specification related to the Ethereum 1.0 chain, specifically the specifications for [network upgrades](/network-upgrades) and (soon) the [JSON RPC API](/json-rpc).
+This repository contains various specification related to the Ethereum 1.0 chain, specifically the specifications for [network upgrades](/network-upgrades) and the [JSON RPC API](/json-rpc).

 ## Ethereum Protocol Releases